-- STV52.1 In a contested election, when the result of the poll has been ascertained, the returning officer is to: - (a) declare the candidates who are deemed to be elected under Part 6 of these rules as elected, - (b) give notice of the name of each candidate who he or she has declared elected - (i) where the election is held under a proposed constitution pursuant to powers conferred on the [insert name] NHS Trust by section 33(4) of the 2006 Act, to the chair of the NHS Trust, or - (ii) in any other case, to the chair of the corporation, and - (c) give public notice of the name of each candidate who he or she has declared elected.
-STV52.2 The returning officer is to make: - (a) the number of first preference votes for each candidate whether elected or not, - (b) any transfer of votes, - (c) the total number of votes for each candidate at each stage of the count at which such transfer took place, - (d) the order in which the successful candidates were elected, and - (e) the number of rejected ballot papers under each of the headings in rule STV44.1, - (f) the number of rejected text voting records under each of the headings in rule STV44.3.

-available on request.
+- STV52.1 In a contested election, when the result of the poll has been ascertained, the returning officer is to: - (a) declare the candidates who are deemed to be elected under Part 6 of these rules as elected, - (b) give notice of the name of each candidate who he or she has declared elected - - (i) where the election is held under a proposed constitution pursuant to powers conferred on the [insert name] NHS Trust by section 33(4) of the 2006 Act, to the chair of the NHS Trust, or - (ii) in any other case, to the chair of the corporation, and - (c) give public notice of the name of each candidate who he or she has declared elected.
+The returning officer is to make: - (a) the number of first preference votes for each candidate whether elected or not, - (b) any transfer of votes, available on request.